How to Wash Produce (Washing Fruits and Vegetables)

 How do you do this?
 You could put whatever vegetable or fruit on a tray with several sheets of paper towel underneath to catch any excess water dripping or you could buy one of these instead to make the process faster without using any paper towels.

-Take note that some vegetables don’t respond well to being refrigerated.
+Some vegetables don’t respond well to refrigeration.

 11. Choose well